KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 ## Security

-For simplicity purpose, the deployment will configure the created Azure app with RBAC permissions to both do log ingestion and table/DCR management.
+For simplicity demo-purpose, the deployment will configure the created Azure app with RBAC permissions to both do log ingestion and table/DCR management.
+If you want to go into product, I recommend, that you implement separation

 | Target                                                  | Delegation To                    | Azure RBAC Permission        | Comment                                                                   |
 |:-------------                                           |:-----                            |:-----                        |:-----                                                                     |